-The North follow American beaver Rodent is one of two extant beaver species.
+The North American beaver Rodent is one of two extant beaver species.
 It is native to North America and introduced to Patagonia in South America and some European countries.

-American beaver Rodent Facts:
+American Beaver Rodent Facts:

-cheap price Altium Designer 17 Length: 80-90 cm (32-35 in)
+- Length: 80-90 cm (32-35 in)

-Tail: 20-30 cm (8-12 in)
+- Tail: 20-30 cm (8-12 in)

-Weight: 15-20kg (33-44 lb)
+- Weight: 15-20kg (33-44 lb)

-Social unit: Group
+- Social unit: Group

-Status: Least concern
+- Status: Least concern

 The American beaver Rodent is well adapted to aquatic life.
 Its feet are webbed for swimming and the flat, scaly tail slaps the surface as a loud alarm signal.
 Underwater, the ears and nose shut with valve-like flaps and the lips close behind the incisor teeth, which can then be used for nibbling and gnawing.
 The eyes have a third, transparent eyelid (nictitating membrane) to see below the surface.

 American beaver Rodent rest by day in their lodge a pile of mud and sticks built in a pool or lake.
 The lodge’s underwater entrances keep out land-based predators.
 The beaver digs channels and builds dams of mud, stones, and branches to maintain a system of waterways.

 The American beaver’s long coat (outer fur) varies from yellow brown to black, although it is usually reddish brown.
 The dense underfur is dark grey and retains body heat even in freezing water.